 Can I adopt more than one child?

 Yes.
-In the majority of the cases it pertains to siblings.
+In the majority of the cases involving multiple children, siblings are adopted together.
 It is preferable that children of the same family remain together.
-Therefore the court gives special attention to those type of adoptions.
+Therefore, the court gives special attention to those types of adoptions.

 What is an open adoption?

 It is an adoption where both the birth parent(s) and the adoptive parents are made known to each other and have some type of contact throughout the process.
 In open adoptions, the birth and adoptive parents determine the level of contact.
 In some cases only names are exchanged.

 Can I provide finanical assistance to the birth mother?